JCSDA-internal/ioda-converters/src/ncep/README.md

 * The default dictionary containing all the potentially available observations and metadata in the specific observation type: If it does not exist, the code will generate the .dict file with the following name: "ObservationType.dict", e.g., NC001007.dict

-* The yaml file (if -l is set): the program will generate user named yaml file from the original bufr file if user's yaml file does not exist, e.g., NC001007.yaml
+* The yaml file: some yaml files are generated and modfied already.
+The program will generate user named yaml file if user's yaml file does not exist in /config

-The structure of bufr2ioda.yaml is the following:
+The structure of a typical yaml file is the following:
 ```
 - - height_of_waves     # netcdf variable name, by default the BUFR description is used with underscores instead of spaces, between the words.
   - HOWV                # BUFR variable name